stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/loading-custom-data.md

 AttributeError: 'CSVDataset' object has no attribute '_test'
 ```

-To prevent that you'll just need to make sure `_test` is not `None` and populated with the approproate data.
+To prevent that you'll just need to make sure `_test` is not `None` and populated with the appropriate data.

 :::

-You can overide the methods in `Dataset` class to customize you class even more.
-So in summary, the Dataset base class provides a clean way to load and preprocess custom datasets in a consistent manner with minimal code!
+You can overide the methods in `Dataset` class to customize your class even more.

+In summary, the Dataset base class provides a simplistic way to load and preprocess custom datasets with minimal code!